 The Emerald Ash Borer is an invasive beetle native to Asia.
 Introduced into the United States in 2002, the Emerald Ash Borer has successfully destroyed millions of Ash trees in fifteen states from Michigan to Missouri.
 The Emerald Ash Borer fist appeared in the Kansas City Metro area in Platte County in August of 2012 and was discovered in both Clay and Wyandotte Counties in September.
-The Emerald Ash Borer was discovered in Johnson County, KS in 2013 and most recently, the US Department of Agriculture confirmed the discovery of this destructive insect in Alabama, Delaware and Oklahoma.
+To date, the Emerald Ash Borer has been discovered in Johnson, Wyandotte, Leavenworth, Douglas, Atchison and Jefferson counties as well as all counties in Missouri.
+Most recently, the US Department of Agriculture confirmed the discovery of this destructive insect in Alabama, Delaware, Oklahoma, and Texas.

 The Emerald Ash Borer does not discriminate but will attack all species of Ash trees, except the Mountain Ash.
 This includes White, Green, Black and North American Ash trees.

 How to identify an Ash tree:

 Ash trees have a compound leaf that consists of 5-11 smaller leaves or leaflets.
 The leaves are smooth and have a glossy-like appearance.
 Seeds on a mature Ash tree will appear in clusters that will stay on the tree until late fall or early winter.
 The Ash tree bark is distinctive, with a diamond like ridged pattern.

 The symptoms of the Emerald Ash Borer include: